-SINGAPORE, 20 July 2022 – This year marks the 10th anniversary of data protection law in Singapore.
+SINGAPORE, 20 JULY 2022 – This year marks the 10th anniversary of data protection law in Singapore.
 Over the past decade, Singapore has built a progressive regulatory environment that protects consumers’ interest and supports economic growth.
-Privacy Enhancing Technologies (PET) occupy a sweet spot by allowing the extraction and sharing of insights, while ensuring the security and confidentiality of personal data.
+With the increase in online activities and the collection of personal data by companies, there is a need for stronger data protection measures.
+Privacy Enhancing Technologies (PET) occupy a sweet spot by allowing the extraction and sharing of insights while ensuring the security and confidentiality of personal data.

 The Infocomm Media Development Authority (IMDA) and Personal Data Protection Commission (PDPC) are launching a PET Sandbox to support businesses who wish to pilot PET projects that address common business challenges.
 The PET Sandbox was announced by Singapore’s Minister for Communications and Information, Mrs Josephine Teo, in her keynote address at the Personal Data Protection Seminar held at the Sands Expo and Convention Centre this morning.